mattweale/azure-orbital-aqua-infrastructure/README.md

 * A Container (shared) is added to the Storage Account that was created by TCP to Blob.

 * A Managed Identity is created and assigned access to the Storage Account that was created during the deployment of TCP to Blob.
-This Managed Identity is attached to both the RT-STPS and IPOPP Virtual Machines that allows them mount both Containers after deployment.
+This Managed Identity is attached to both the RT-STPS and IPOPP VMs that allows them both to mount Containers after deployment.

 * A Storage Account is created and NFS mounted (/nfsdata) on both VMs as part of the deployment.

 * An NSG attached to the aqua-tools-subnet with Inbound Traffic Allowed for 3389.

 * A Bastion instance, this should be used for SSH and RDP access into the RT-STPS VM.
-Currently Bastion defaults to 32bit colour depth which is not supported by the IPOPP Dashbaord.
+Currently Bastion defaults to 32bit colour depth which is not supported by the IPOPP Dashbaord so use an RDP Client.

 Deployment takes approximately 45 minutes, the vast majority of this being the installation of IPOPP.